Quebec Autoroute 15: Exit list

+Rest Areas

 Disasters

 On February 19, 2020, white-out conditions caused a pile-up involving more than 200 vehicles in La Prairie, a suburb of Montreal.
-Two persons died and more than 70 were injured.
+Two people died and more than 70 were injured.

 On June 18, 2000, the southern portion of the Boulevard du Souvenir overpass in Laval (which crosses over Quebec Autoroute 15), under reconstruction, collapsed into the roadway, killing one and injuring two when cars were crushed underneath the structure.
 Sixteen beams weighing about 70 t each fell.
 The contractor was faulted for shoddy work.
 The arched concrete beams were unsecured and tipped over like dominoes, many of them breaking into pieces.

 The expressway has also seen flooding.
 On July 14, 1987, a sudden torrential downpour caused by an HP supercell thunderstorm dumped over 100 mm of rain in just over one hour across the city.
 The Décarie Expressway, which is below-grade, was heavily flooded and became a river.
 At some locations, the water reached a maximum of 3.6 m in depth on the roadway.
 Over 300 vehicles were abandoned when they were submerged.
 Two people were killed by the storm.
 One 80-year-old man on the Expressway drowned and another one was killed by electrical wires (electrocuted).
 On July 5, 2005, another torrential downpour flooded portions of the Expressway after several manhole covers blew open from the storm sewers below them being overloaded.